 Breakfast in Windsor

-Esquires: A lovely cafe on the high st. On a sunny day they open the windows.
-Time it well and you could probably watch the changing of the guard from here.
+Esquires: A lovely cafe on the high st. Time it well and you could probably watch the changing of the guard from here.
 We sat at the window, sun streaming in, right bang opposite the ‘famous’ crooked house.
 Coffee is large, even small is large, and it’s really good – as was the croissant.
-A perfect start to our day.
+It was a perfect start to our day.

 Culture in Windsor